Because this needs to be the season of kindness and slowness, even while we distance. And there’s LOTS of things you can make and do, starting now.

 - Women who run with the wolves – a good time to re-read this classic – gonna read this aloud as a family this winter

 - Braiding Sweetgrass – by Robin Wall Kimmerer – if you have not read this, do.
 There’s also an audiobook version.

 Ok!
 Wow.
 Well, that’s hopefully enough to get you started – more suggestions welcome!
 Bring them on via the comments below, and I’ll add them to the lists above.

-ALSO we are still posting Milkwood books out Australia wide at this point, so there’s that option for home-learning DIY skills as well.
+ALSO we are still posting Milkwood books out Australia wide, so there’s that option for home-learning DIY skills as well.
 Or check if you local library has a copy.
-As said, we’ll keep putting up free how-tos and guides here weekly, so just follow along here instead, if that’s where you’re at.
+As said, we’ll keep putting up free how-tos and guides here regularly, so just follow along here instead, if that’s where you’re at.

 Take care, everyone x